Blog

 The trajectory is clear: ITSM is moving from reactive to proactive, and eventually toward autonomous operations.

-Phased approaches typically deliver faster time-to-value, allowing organizations to implement core functionality first and expand capabilities over time based on business priorities.
+Implementation timelines vary significantly by platform approach.
+Modern, configuration-first tools like Xurrent deploy in as little as 4 weeks, while traditional enterprise suites requiring extensive customization often span 6-12 months.
+Phased approaches typically deliver faster time-to-value, allowing organizations to implement core functionality first and expand capabilities based on business priorities.